hirosystems/stacks-blockchain-api/content/feature-guides/rate-limiting.md

 | api.testnet.hiro.so/v2/ <br/>                                                 | 100 <br/>             |
 | api.testnet.hiro.so/extended/v1/faucets/ <br/>                                | 1 <br/>               |

+If you need a higher rate limit, you can apply for an API key [here](https://survey.hiro.so/hiroapi).

 ## STX faucet

 The Stacks faucet rate limits depend on the type of request.
 For stacking requests, there is a limit of **1 request per 2 days**.
 In case of regular Stacks faucet requests, the limits are set to **1 request per minute**.